srushtipatil08/python-workshop/README.md

-welcome frome workshop github repo
+welcome from workshop github repo